etopian/koseven-kohana-eloquent/README.md

 A simple module which allows you to add Laravel ORM Eloquent to your Kohana / Koseven install.

+Allows you to completely replace Kohana's ORM with Laravel's ORM.
+Reads the configuration for the database from conf/database.php that Kohana's ORM uses.

 ```
 composer require illuminate/database
 ```